-Although an average life span of pressure-treated wood ranges from 10 to 40 years, you can extend the life expectancy and also the beauty by staining them properly from time to time.
+Although you do not necessarily need to stain these treated wood, if you do, you can extend the life expectancy and also the beauty by staining them properly from time to time.

 Choosing the right stain type and the color for your treated wood is simply a matter of personal preference and your choices.

 Just be sure that you use a premium quality wood stain preservative and follow the right staining process.

 This way, you can enjoy the best security from fencing your house for a long.